smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/readme.md

 #### Advanced SQL Puzzles Answers.sql contains the answers to the puzzles.

-#### Advanced SQL Puzzles DDL.sql has the code to create the temp tables and populate with sample data if you do not wish to view the answers.
+#### Advanced SQL Puzzles DDL.sql contains the create table statements and sample data only.
+No answers are provided in this file.

 #### Happy coding!